Concrete Lifting • Resin Injection • Underpinning • Slab Jacking

 Using a special concrete slab lifting injection gun, the process of injection is initiated.

-The injection is done with patience so the position of the slab can be monitored on all sides throughout the concrete lifting process.
+The injection is done with patience so the position of the slab can be monitored with lasers and gauges on all sides throughout the concrete lifting process.

-As more polyurethane is injected the slab will begin to lift.
+As more polyurethane resin injected the slab will begin to lift.

 Additional injection ports are drilled during the injection process if they are needed.